geocompx/geocompr/rev.md

 # ROBIN

-- [ROBIN] The book does not make explicit who its target audience is.
-(2) The book fails to mention what its audience is.
 - [ROBIN] This might be related to my next comment, which is that you use the term “sticky geometry column” before we explain what “sticky” means here.
 - [ROBIN] Section 4.2.3.1 (Non-overlapping joins) is empty.
 - [ROBIN] The book uses the word "reproducible" a lot, but does not introduce it, define it, or discuss why it is a good (or required) thing.